 But the monarchs of the eighteenth century drew considerable income not only from taxes paid in cash, but also from landed property, which is not surprising considering the feudal origin of the monarchy.
-As a general rule, the king was, other than the church, the largest landholder in a country: in France he was by a long margin.
+As a general rule, the king was, (other than the church) (1) the largest landholder in a country: in France he was by a long margin the largest by far.